mgenware/mingru/README.md

 - **Strongly typed models**, models are defined in TypeScript not Go
 - Currently focuses on Go and MySQL/MariaDB

+## We are working on a brand new documentation site, the documentation below is outdated.
+Stay tuned.

+---

 ## A quick example

 ### Step 1: Define models